podefr/bdd-wrappers/README.md

 bdd-wrappers
 =============

-BDD wrappers for jasmine and mocha describe/it to help writing tests in GIVEN WHEN THEN AND IT fashion so you can write:
+BDD wrappers for jasmine and mocha describe/it to help writing tests in GIVEN WHEN THEN AND fashion so you can write:

 ```js
 GIVEN("a gremlin", function () {